klee166/468-MT/final-project/README.md

 #### Neural Machine Translation models

 Neural-based machine translation research dates back to Forcada and and Neco, 1997.
 The base of most neural-based models is the encoder-decoder architecture.
-A varibale-length input in encoded as a fixed-length vector (or ), which is then decoded to a variable-length translation.
+A varibale-length input is encoded as a fixed-length vector (or a sequence of vectors of which a subset is chosen during decoding, *à la* Bengio et al., 2013), which is then decoded to a variable-length translation.
+The hidden state *h* is where all the magic of translation happens.

+The training data is a parallel corpus of sentence pairs, and the goal is to maximize the log-likelihood of probability of translation from a source to target, just like a traditional SMT model.

+#### Which is better?

+Recently, work has been done to combine the two approaches.
+However, there are still cases where traditional SMT models like Moses (a phrase-based model) outperform the former.
+Thus, one of our goals is to review current literature to answer questions like: in which scenarios is NMT better than tranditional SMT, and what are the properties of sentences for which NMT performs well (for example, source sentence length, vocabulary size)?

 ### Choosing data